General Reviews

 Thanks again for a great session.
 I learned so much, as always, and now feel quite comfortable wrapping this project up.

-Not only are you great teachers, you're great friends.
+Not only are you a great teacher, you're a great friend.
 For that I am especially thankful !!!

 And later...

 Recently I agreed to photograph a wedding - something I swore I would never do.
-The first call I made was to Arnie and Margo to mentor me through the process.
+The first call I made was to the late Arnie Zann and Margo to mentor me through the process.
 Margo counseled me on pricing and contractual matters; Arnie worked with me on how best to use flash photography at the rehearsal dinner and reception; we talked through shots to make and things to consider; and finally, they helped me do a bit of final editing on the finished product.
 My shoot was a resounding success thanks to their mentoring.
-I especially appreciated the hands on approach they took as they coached me through practice sessions with the flash.
+I especially appreciated the hands-on approach they took as they coached me through practice sessions with the flash.
 Hands down, this team is the best in the business no matter the issue.
+And Margo continues the great work.

 ~ Cindy M., North Carolina